arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	>
 	> For more information about Execution Policies, refer to this TechNet article: <http://technet.microsoft.com/en-us/library/ee176961.aspx>

 1. Execute the following command to download the subscription information.
-This command will open a web page on the Windows Azure Management Portal.
+This command will open a web page on the Microsoft Azure Management Portal.

 	````PowerShell
 	Get-AzurePublishSettingsFile
 	````

-1. Sign in using the **Microsoft Account** associated with your **Windows Azure** account.
+1. Sign in using the **Microsoft Account** associated with your **Microsoft Azure** account.

 1.	**Save** the Publish Settings file to your local file system.